 The Newborn Research Support Service (NuRSERy) program facilitates pediatric research that begins with the birth of a child.
-The NuRSERy is located at Magee-Womens Hospital of UPMC, the region’s largest maternity care and referral center for high-risk births.
+The NuRSERy is located at UPMC Magee-Womens Hospital, the region’s largest maternity care and referral center for high-risk births.
 The Mother-Baby Unit provides postpartum care to 10,000 healthy mothers and babies annually.
 The Magee Neonatal Intensive Care Unit (NICU) cares for more than 1,000 premature or medically fragile babies per year, a quarter of whom are born before 32 weeks gestation.
-The size and diversity of the population at Magee affords rich opportunities for research to improve the health of the regions’ families.
+The size and diversity of the population at Magee affords rich opportunities for research to improve the health of the region's families.

 - Preliminary budget assistance for pre-award submissions

 - Study protocol development for studies that will utilize on-site NuRSERy services